ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

   - This includes preventing users who are perceived to be "sandbagging" from play.
 Should an organiser have valid concerns about the presence of such players affecting the competitive integrity of their tournament, they may raise the issue to the [Tournament Committee](/wiki/People/Tournament_Committee) for a case-by-case review using the [tournament reports form](https://pif.ephemeral.ink/tournament-reports).
 - A dedicated referee must be present, or if appropriate permission for automated software has been granted and is being used to assist, available to be summoned with minimal delay (2-5 minutes) during every match.
 Players cannot "self-ref".
   - The use of bots is allowed on qualifier stage matches, provided that it is supervised by a staff member.
-- Every match within the same stage should be held in a consistent format.
-For example, bracket matches should all be played either synchronously or asynchronously, but not both.
+- Every match within the same bracket or qualifier stage should be held in a consistent format.
+For example, in a tournament which uses a qualifier stage and a double-elimination bracket stage, bracket matches should all be played either synchronously or asynchronously, but not both.
 - All multiplayer matches relevant to the tournament must be created with the `!mp make` command, so that they do not expire.
 The results must be recorded and made publicly available on the original tournament forum post or an outside source linked on the forum post in a clear and accessible format.
 - All rule changes should be communicated clearly to all participants.
 Those should keep the expectations noted [above](#tournaments).